General Certificate of Malting

 - The General Certificate in Malting is accredited at Level 3 of the National Qualifications Framework in the UK (or equivalent internationally recognised standards).

 - The General Certificate in Malting takes the form of one multiple choice paper of two hours.

 - The General Certificate in Malting is a module forming part of the MAGB’s Certificate of Malting Competence.

-Candidates can register to sit the exam on-line instead of using the traditional paper format.
-Candidates sitting within malthouse or university centres will be encouraged to take the on-line version.
+Some exam centres offer on-line versions of the exam rather than using the traditional paper format.
 The exam itself appears on the screen very much like the paper version and with the same number of questions, but there are various different ways of asking the questions which make the exam a more interesting experience.
-The marking is done electronically and candidates will received a detailed feedback on how each section of the syllabus has been answered.
+The marking is done electronically.

 The pass mark is set at 66% (40 correct answers from 60 questions) for all IBD General Certificate exams.
 Candidates attaining 90% or more achieve a Distinction pass and between 80% and 89% achieve a Credit pass.